ymath-io/ymath.io/content/courses/calculus/differential/methods/index.md

 find $$\frac{d h(x)}{dx},$$ then we can find a formula for this in terms of $f(x)$ and $g(x)$, since $h(x)$ is defined using them.

-@1 Try it on your own first, and plug it in when you think you've got it.
+@1 Try it on your own first, and plug it in when you think you&apos;ve got it.

 @2 Now division!

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTY4MDg4ODg0XX0=
+eyJoaXN0b3J5IjpbMTM2NjM0ODE1MSw1NjgwODg4ODRdfQ==
 -->